brianhogg/event-calendar-newsletter/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easy put events from your WordPress event calendar inside of a newsletter.
+Easily put events from your WordPress event calendar inside of a newsletter.
 Quickly use an included design or create your own!

 == Description ==